Anant Gupta: Early life

-Engineer & Manager-R&D at India Telecomp Ltd where he set up the design group at the company.

 Career

 Gupta began his career with HCL in 1993.
 Since then he held a series of leadership positions in the company, most recently as CEO of the company.
 Prior to be appointed the CEO, he was President of HCL's Infrastructure Services Division.

 Gupta left HCL on 20 October 2016 to start his own venture called TECHCELX which is an integrated business acceleration and investment firm focused on developing digital technology products & platforms.

 Industry contributions

 Anant Gupta wrote "The Blackbook on the Remote Infrastructure Management (RIM) Industry-- Demystifying the third 'wave' of Outsourcing".
 He is a founding member of NASSCOM's RIM Forum.

-Gupta was appointed as Chairman of WEF's Steering Committee on IIoT.
-Gupta has also been a Task Force member of the New Energy Architecture project run by the World Economic Forum.

-Gupta serves as a Trustee of the HCLT Foundation and is also the Executive Sponsor for the company's Diversity and Sustainability programs.
+Gupta serves as a Trustee of the HCLT Foundation.
 His efforts towards empowering women employees at HCL won him the "2014 Women’s Empowerment Principles (WEPs) Leadership Award – 7 Principles" from UN Women and UN Compact.

 Gupta has also been a Task Force member of the New Energy Architecture project run by the World Economic Forum.